 A composite where the matrix is inorganic gypsum and the reinforcement is glass fibre.

-A glass fibre-based nonwoven fabric made via a dispersion of chopped glass fibre strands in water and processed on a paper making machine creating a thin flat compact fibre structure.
-Typically used to improve surface appearance and performance of a composite part.
+A glass fibre-based nonwoven fabric made via a dispersion of chopped glass fibre strands in water and processed on a paper making machine creating a thin, flat, compact fibre structure.
+Typically used to improve surface appearance.

 A gridshell is initially a flat structure which is then raised into a double-curved shape.
 The forces transform what were initially square grids into similar parallelograms causing the diagonal lines through the nodes to change and to create a self-supporting structure.